-The Department of Employment Services (DOES) and the D.C.
+The Department of Employment Services (DOES) Office of Wage Hour and the D.C.
 Office of Contracting and Procurement (OCP) share monitoring responsibilities.

 If you learn that a contractor subject to this law is not paying at least the current living wage, you should report it to the Contracting Officer.

-If you believe that your employer is subject to this law is not paying at least the current living wage, you may file a complaint with the DOES Office of Wage - Hour, located at 4058 Minnesota Avenue, N.E.
-Fourth Floor, Washington, D.C.
-20019, call (202) 671-1880, or file your claim on-line: www.does.dc.gov.
-Go to "File a Claim" tab.
+If you believe that your employer is subject to this law is not paying at least the current living wage, you may file a complaint with the DOES Office of Wage Hour, located at 4058 Minnesota Avenue, N.E.
+Third Floor, Washington, D.C.
+20019 or call (202) 671-1880.

-For questions and additional information, contact the Office of Contracting and Procurement at (202) 727-0252 or the Department of Employment Services on (202) 671-1880.
+For questions and additional information, contact the Office of Contracting and Procurement at (202) 727-0252 or the Department of Employment Services' Office of Wage Hour at (202) 671-1880.